wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

 // - - - - - - - - - - U - N - D - E - R - D - A - R - K - - - - - - - - - - - - - - - - - - - - - - -

 gen_data['maindarkgate'] = [
-    'This {darkgate} is a gate to the underdark.
+    'The {darkgate} found in this hex is a gate to the underdark.
 Descent below is complicated by {darkgatecomplication}.'
   ];
 gen_data['maintunnel'] = [
     'These {2d4hexes}-hex underground {tunneladjective} {tunnelfeature} are dangerous because of {tunnelhazard} {tunnelobstacle}.
 They are roamed by {tunnelmonster}, and also {tunnelmonster}.'